2.2 Accrual and Use

 Monthly credit for annual leave is affected by the staff member’s date of appointment and date of separation, as follows:

 Date of appointment

-AL credit accrued for calendar month in which staff member separates
+AL credit accrued for calendar month in which staff member is hired

 First working day of the month